-6.50 Bus Services
+6.10.1 Bus Services

-6.50.1 There has been a recent modest deterioration in the bus service to Central Milton Keynes (less direct and therefore slower) and other routes remain under threat.
-There are also cross-boundary connectivity issues.
+There has been a recent deterioration in the bus service to Central Milton Keynes (less direct and therefore slower) and other routes remain under threat.

 PolicyWS14 The preservation and improvement of bus services, particularly to Central Milton Keynes will be encouraged.